kilhage/tiny-gpt/docs/attention.md

 Transformers apply this mechanism **in parallel for every token**, which is why it’s called self-attention.
 In practice, this happens across multiple **attention heads**.
 Each head learns a different way to compare queries and keys, allowing the model to attend to different patterns at the same time—such as syntax, long-range dependencies, or semantic similarity.
 The outputs of all heads are concatenated and mixed, giving the model a richer, more expressive representation than a single attention computation could provide.
 To make this work for ordered data like text, positional information (via positional embeddings or RoPE/ALiBi-style methods) is injected so attention can distinguish between “nearby” and “far away” tokens.

 In **causal self-attention**, used by generative language models like GPT, an additional constraint is applied: each token is only allowed to attend to earlier tokens (and itself).
 This prevents the model from “seeing the future” during training or generation and ensures the model learns to predict the next token autoregressively.
 Aside from this masking, the mechanism is the same.
 A Transformer block then stacks this self-attention layer with a feed-forward network, residual connections, and normalization.
 Repeating this block many times allows information to be refined layer by layer—from local patterns in early layers to more abstract reasoning in later ones.
 At scale, this simple idea—repeated content-based mixing via self-attention—is what powers modern LLMs.

+## Mental model in one minute

+Self-attention is a _content-addressable read_ from a small “working memory” of tokens.

+- Each token emits a **query** (what I need), and every token exposes a **key** (what I am) and **value** (what I can contribute).
+- Attention computes: _for this token, which other tokens match what I’m looking for?_
+- The output is a **mixture of values** — i.e., the token “pulls in” information from the most relevant tokens.

+Then add the key invariant:

+**Invariant**: Self-attention cannot create new information; it only **routes/mixes** information already present in the values.
+The **MLP/FFN** is the part that _creates_ new features (per token).
+This single invariant explains why Transformers alternate **Attention (mix)** and **MLP (transform)**.

+## What is learned in self-attention?

+- The model learns the projection matrices that produce Q/K/V from token representations.
+- This means the model learns **what “matching” means** (via Q·K) and **what content should be copied** (via V).
+- Heads specialize because different projection matrices define different similarity spaces.

+Useful intuition:

+> A head is a learned “relation detector” + “content copier”.

+Examples of relations (not claims, just intuitions):

+- “this pronoun refers to that noun”
+- “this verb attaches to that subject”
+- “this line of code depends on that variable definition”

+This helps because most confusion comes from thinking attention is a fixed algorithm.
+It’s not; the algorithm is fixed, but the spaces are learned.

 ## Attention Variants & Optimizations